 Paraquat is a commercial strength weed killer that has been shown to cause Parkinson’s disease.
 If you used or were regularly exposed to Paraquat and have been diagnosed with Parkinson’s disease, you may be entitled to file a Paraquat lawsuit and get financial compensation.
-Our office is currently accepting new Paraquat cases from individuals with Parkinson’s disease.What Is Paraquat?
+Our Paraquat lawyers are currently reviewing new lawsuits for victims of Parkinson’s disease.

 Paraquat (paraquat dichloride) is an extremely toxic chemical that is used to kill weeds, grass, and other unwanted vegetation.
 Despite being banned in many countries, Paraquat is one of the most widely used industrial herbicides in the world.

 The Paraquat herbicide has been around since the early 1960s.
 The use of Paraquat has rapidly increased over the last 20 years because weeds have become resistant to other products.
 According to the EPA, Paraquat is currently the most commonly used type of restricted use herbicide in the U.S. Paraquat comes in liquid form and it is sprayed onto crops in a variety of ways.
 Paraquat has a bright blue color and a distinctive odor.

 Paraquat herbicides are manufactured and sold under a number of different brand or product trade names.
 Gramoxone is the most common trade name for Paraquat.
 Gramoxone is manufactured by Sygenta, a global agrochemical company based in Switzerland.

 Paraquat is an extremely toxic chemical that is highly poisonous if ingested.
 In fact, there have been hundreds of reported cases of farmers committing suicide by drinking Paraquat.
 The health risks associated with Paraquat have led 32 countries to ban the chemical completely.

 Parkinson’s Disease is a neurologic disorder in which deterioration of certain cells in the brain gradually impairs the brain's ability to control motor functions in the body.
 Symptoms of Parkinson’s include impaired movement, tremors, lack of balance, and muscle stiffness.

 One of the first studies showing a link between Paraquat and Parkinson’s Disease was published in the American Journal of Epidemiology in 2009.
 The study found that individuals who lived within 1600 feet of areas where Paraquat was regularly sprayed had a heightened risk of Parkinson’s Disease.
 The results of a more comprehensive study were published in 2011.
 This study concluded that there was a “strong association” between Paraquat and Parkinson’s.

 These first 2 studies faced sharp criticism over study techniques and reliability because they were not “controlled” studies.
 In 2014, however, these doubts were put to rest when the results of 5 separate case-controlled studies were published in the Annual Review of Pharmacology and Toxicology.

 - PP796 and Paraquat: the accidental swallowing of Paraquat is a whole different issue but it may have caused the deaths of thousands of people worldwide